- CITIZEN COMMISSIONS

 Exemptions from permit requirements shall not be deemed to grant authorization for any work to be done in any manner in violation of the provisions of State or City building codes or any other laws or ordinances of this jurisdiction.
 Permits shall not be required for the following:

-- One-story detached accessory structures used as tool and storage sheds, playhouses and similar uses, provided the floor area is not greater than 120 square feet (11 m2).
+- One single-story detached accessory structures used as tool and storage sheds, playhouses and similar uses, provided the floor area is not greater than 120 square feet (11 m2).

 - Fences not over 6 feet (2134 mm) high